-WE all need people to visit our homes to carry out essential repair and maintenance work.
+We all need people to visit our homes to carry out essential repair and maintenance work.
 It’s no surprise that many people have been putting things off lately but delaying or failing to arrange service and repair work can increase different risks as well as costs.
-See links below for government guidance for working in people’s homes.

 Personal circumstances differ.
-You may be comfortable booking someone to visit your house or it may make you anxious.
-Regardless of how you feel it will be reassuring to know that the person coming has procedures to minimise risks.
+You may be comfortable booking someone to work in your house or it may make you anxious.
+Regardless of how you feel it will be reassuring to know that they have procedures to minimise risks.
 It shows they care about you and about themselves and their employees.

-Working procedures may be published on their website or they may send you a copy.
+Working procedures may be published on the company website / social media or they may send you a copy.
 Or, just pick up the phone and get your questions answered.
-The main things you want to know are:
+The main things you need to know are:

 The government guidance for working in people’s homes is mostly common sense.
 The guidance helps you identify and minimise the risks to you (or your employees) and to the households you visit. www.gov.uk/guidance/working-safely-during-coronavirus-covid-19/homes.